 Here are five ways you can add value to your return on investment in a Business Valuation:

 An exit plan begins with a business valuation.
-If you don’t know where you are right now, there’s no way to chart a path that can get you where you want to go.
+Perhaps you don’t know where you are right now.
+Then there’s no way to chart a path that can get you where you want to go.
 Share your business review with your financial advisor and CPA for healthy retirement and tax preparation purposes.

-While all business valuations highlight a business’ fair market value in the first few pages, the subsequent 60 to 80 pages include all the unbiased justifications for that dollar figure.
-Looked at in another manner, the business valuation provides you with substantial intelligence that you can use to enhance and protect your potential value moving forward.
+All business valuations highlight a business’ fair market value in the first few pages.
+The subsequent 60 to 80 pages include all the unbiased justifications for that dollar figure.
+Looked at in another manner, the business valuation provides you with substantial intelligence.
+Which you can use to enhance and protect your potential value moving forward.